tribshms/rtdocs/docs/index.rst

-    The **tRIBS (TIN-based Real-Time Integrated Basin Simulator) Distributed Hydrologic Model** is a set of object-oriented, *C++* programs that allow for the construction and simulation of catchment scale hydrologic processes on a *Triangulated Irregular Network (TIN)*.
-The development of the tRIBS Model has been the result of hydrologic modeling and software development efforts performed by various researchers in the Ralph M. Parsons Laboratory in the Department of Civil and Environmental Engineering of the Massachusetts Institute of Technology.
-Model development continues at MIT and New Mexico Tech, among other partnering institutions.
-This document is intended to serve as a user manual for the tRIBS Model, including instructions on how to download, compile, set up and run tRIBS.
+    The **tRIBS (TIN-based Real-Time Integrated Basin Simulator) Distributed Hydrologic Model** is a set of object-oriented, *C++* programs that allow for the construction and simulation of watershed hydrologic processes on a *Triangulated Irregular Network (TIN)*.
+This document is intended to serve as a user manual for the tRIBS model, including instructions on how to obtain, compile, set up and run tRIBS.
 In addition, an effort has been made to document the model software design using class and workflow diagrams.
-This guide assumes that the reader is familiar with the capabilities of the tRIBS Model and its intended purposes.
+This guide assumes that the reader is familiar with the capabilities of the tRIBS model and its intended purposes.
 More information concerning the model can be obtained through the tRIBS Research Description and Publication List.

-    Additional instructions regarding the Mesh Generation can be found in the `CHILD Model User Manual <https://github.com/childmodel/child/blob/master/Child/Docs/child_users_guide.pdf/>`_.

-    tRIBS is copyrighted 2000-2021 by Enrique R. Vivoni, Valeri Y. Ivanov, Rafael L. Bras and Dara Entekhabi and may not be used for commercial purposes without written consent from the authors.
+    tRIBS is copyrighted 2024 by the tRIBS Developers.

         .. figure::  images/hydrocycle.png